U.S. Route 36 in Colorado: Byers to Kansas state line

 At Byers, US 36 heads eastward on its own as a separate rural highway, while the I-70/US 40/US 287 overlap curves to the southeast.
 US 36 passes through several very small settlements including Last Chance, Lindon, Anton, and Cope in Washington County and Joes and Idalia in Yuma County.
 Many of the towns on this desolate 105 mi section of highway are so small that they do not provide basic traveler services such as gasoline, and signs caution winter drivers that there is no snowplowing at night.
 At Cope, it is joined by SH 59 for about 6 mi.
 In Yuma County, near Idalia, it jogs north, becoming concurrent with US 385 for about 3 mi before turning east again and continuing about 10 mi to the Kansas border.

 Tolls

 Denver-Boulder Turnpike

 The Denver-Boulder Turnpike was championed by business and university interests in Boulder due to there being no direct route between Denver and Boulder.
 The 17.3 mi toll road stretched from Federal Boulevard (US 287) in Westminster to Baseline Road in Boulder, and opened on January 19, 1952, with a toll of $0.25.
-The Valley Highway from downtown Denver opened in 1952–1954, feeding directly into the Turnpike.
-Most of the new highway carried SH 185 (US 87), but traffic continuing north on that route initially had to exit at 70th Avenue, now SH 224, with the remainder of the route to Federal Boulevard becoming a realignment of SH 382.
+The Valley Highway from downtown Denver opened between 1952 and 1954, feeding directly into the turnpike.
+Most of the new highway carried SH 185 (US 87), but traffic continuing north on that route initially had to exit at 70th Avenue (now SH 224), with the remainder of the route to Federal Boulevard becoming a realignment of SH 382.
 When the bonds for the Turnpike were paid off ahead of time in 1967, tolls were removed.